- Military Basics

 - Do not pressure the victim to leave.
 Instead, tell them you are there for them and that you can help them plan for their safety or seek outside support when they are ready.
 Encourage the victim to seek medical attention for any injuries.

-- Offer information on support resources.
-You can urge your relative or friend to contact their installation’s Family Advocacy Program to speak with a victim advocate.
+- Offer information about support resources.
+You can urge your relative or friend to use the Domestic Abuse Victim Advocator to speak with a victim advocate.
 Or call the Military Crisis Line at 988, press 1.